Universal Translation Services

 4) Start translating

-You’ve studied enough of your target language, find clients who need someone to translate content into that language.
-You can get started as a Freelance translator too by checking websites like Contena, MediaBistro, Reedsy, and Upwork.
-These sites will allow you to set up profiles where you can specify what type of you’re you’re interested in working on.
+You’ve studied enough of your target language to find clients who need someone to translate content into that language.
+You can also get started as a Freelance translator by checking websites like Contena, MediaBistro, Reedsy, and Upwork.
+These sites allow you to set up profiles where you can specify the type of work you’re interested in.

-The freelance translator has its benefits too, you can work flexibly.
-If you have some samples from previous work experience as a translator, be sure to include them on your profile as well.
+The freelance translator has its benefits, too; you can work flexibly.
+If you have some samples from previous work experience as a translator, include them on your profile.
 Use these initial projects as an opportunity to build up good relationships with potential long-term clients.
-You can also become an ‘in-house translator’.
-An in-house translator is hired by a specific company to perform translation ”in-house,” or on-site.
+You can also become an ‘in-house translator.’
+A specific company hires an in-house translator to perform translation ”in-house” or on-site.

 5) Keep practicing

 It’s said that 1 million hours of practice is required to become an expert at something.
-The exactness of that claim is debatable it’s certainly true that practice makes perfect.
+The exactness of that claim is debatable.
+It’s undoubtedly true that practice makes perfect.
 Your translation skills should be up to mark.
 Make it your goal to put in 10,000 hours of learning (and practicing) kanji before you reach Lit’ll2—it’ll help you be ready for fluency.

-You can even turn each day into Practice Day by committing to reaching Level 2 in at least one skill each day.
+You can even turn each day into Practice Day by committing to reaching Level 2 in at least one skill.
 These goals will help you increase your skill level.
-Can you reach Level 4 today?
-Set a goal and try!
-Learn new phrases and words by taking advantage of all those free lessons available on FluentU.
-FluentU takes real-world videos—like music videos, movie trailers, news, and inspiring talks—and turns them into personalized language lessons with interactive captions and other study tools.
+So, can you reach Level 4 today?
+If so, set a goal and try!
+Additionally, you can learn new phrases and words by taking advantage of all those free lessons on FluentU.
+Specifically, FluentU takes real-world videos like music videos, movie trailers, news, and inspiring talks and turns them into personalized language lessons with interactive captions and other study tools.

 6) Join communities